 Unlike many overlay products, carvestone is flexible enough to coordinate with the existing character of your backyard.
 The color is selected and blended on site, then applied carefully by hand in an effort to leave visitors with the impression of coherence: that this surface was installed at the same time as the existing elements and facades of your home.
 Our craftsmen have helped accomplish this for thousands of our clients.
 But it’s more than just blending in: they will help you select a look that complements your existing space and moves it forward, into the design ideas exciting you today.

-Carvestone is cooler than many alternative surfaces including pea gravel, painted concrete, pavers, and stamped concrete.
-Let’s face it: in the Arizona and Texas heat anything can get warm, but carvestone allows you to enjoy your pool even on the hottest of days.
-Several important factors contribute to the heat of a surface, so our expertise will be crucial in finding the right surface for your needs.
+Carvestone can be cooler than many alternative surfaces including pea gravel, painted concrete, pavers, and stamped concrete.
+Let’s face it: in the Arizona and Texas heat anything can get warm, but several important factors contribute to the heat of a surface, so our expertise will be crucial in finding the right surface for your needs.

 Frequently Asked Questions